Nate1874/image_explain/README.md

 ## How to use our code

-First, train a text classifier using the train function in ``model.py''.
+First, download the ImageNet dataset and set corresponding paths.

 Then, use the test function in ``model.py'' to load the model and explain the decision for test data.